Birth Control: The Pill

 The birth control pill (also called "the Pill") is a daily pill that contains hormones to change the way the body works and prevent pregnancy.
 Hormones are chemical substances that control the functioning of the body's organs.
 In this case, the hormones in the Pill control the ovaries and the uterus.

 How Does the Pill Work?

+Most birth control pills are "combination pills" with a mix of the hormones estrogen and progesterone to prevent ovulation (the release of an egg during the monthly cycle).
 A female cannot get pregnant if she doesn't ovulate because there is no egg to be fertilized.